danielsaidi/website_danielsaidi/collections/_work/tradera.md

 ## Technologies

-To achieve this, I created a hybrid framework for iOS and Android, that adjusted the responsive web to run as an app, with a custom UI and a remote configuration engine.
+To wrap the new, responsive web, I created a hybrid framework for iOS and Android, that adjusted the web to run as an app within a native framework, all configured with a configuration engine that let the web site configure the behavior of the apps.

-This made it possible for the mobile apps to display all content from the mobile web, minus content that was explicitly excluded by the configuration engine.
-The apps also got support for local reminders and push notifications when the user was overbid.
+This made it possible for the mobile apps to display all content from the mobile web, excluding content that was explicitly excluded by the configuration engine.
+The apps also got support for local reminders and push notifications, as well as other native features like deep links.

 ## Current state